1. Environmental Education

 The course in “Health Promotion in Schools” comprises five main themes.
 Child rights will be embedded in all the themes.

-Health Promotion - an introduction to key concepts and terms.
+Theme 1: Health Promotion - an introduction to key concepts and terms.

-: Ideas into Action.
+Theme 4: Ideas into Action.

-: ICT in school health promotion.
-7. Pedagogical Leadership
+Theme 5: ICT in school health promotion.

 The aim of this course is to develop critical understanding of the CPs about pedagogical leadership.
 The course will enable CPs to become leaders of teaching and learning in their schools.
 CPs will gain deeper understandings of school leadership dynamics and will be encouraged to acquire pedagogical leadership knowledge, skills, values and attitudes with specific focus on building schools as learning communities through the capacity building of all concerned.